-Following your acceptance to work as an expert reviewer in the In-Depth Sectorial Review of UK Greenhouse Gas Inventory, we are pleased confirm our intention to award this contract to you.
+Following your acceptance to work as an expert reviewer in the In-Depth Sectorial Review of UK Greenhouse Gas Inventory (Waste Sector), we are pleased to confirm our intention to award this contract to you.

-The attached contract details ("Order Form"), contract conditions and the Annexes set out the terms of the contract between [Department of Business, Energy, and Industrial Strategy] for the provision of the deliverables set out in the Order Form.
+The attached contract details ("Order Form"), contract conditions and the Annexes set out the terms of the contract between [Department for Energy Security and Net Zero] for the provision of the deliverables set out in the Order Form.

-We thank you for your co-operation to date, and look forward to forging a successful working relationship resulting in a smooth and successful delivery of the deliverables.
-Please confirm your acceptance of the Conditions by signing and returning the Order Form at the above address within [7] days from the date of this Order Form.
+We thank you for your co-operation to date and looking forward to forging a successful working relationship resulting in a smooth and successful delivery of the deliverables.
+Please confirm your acceptance of the Conditions by signing and returning the Order Form to the above address within [7] days from the date of this Order Form.
 No other form of acknowledgement will be accepted.
-Please remember to include the reference number above in any future communications relating to this contract.